oneapi-src/oneDNN/tests/benchdnn/doc/benchdnn_input_files_naming_convention.md

 # Input files

 **Benchdnn** supports input files to specify options and problems to test.
-File names convention and naming rules are specified the following way:
+File names specify file designation and certain file names are used in the testing infrastructure.
+This is designed to sort and categorize input files content.

+## File categories (based on designation)

 * **shapes_\<label\>**: a file containing one or more input shapes specified as either problem descriptor or dimensions, e.g. convolution shape